Anatomy format

 contains

 OPTIONAL.
-An informative list of child anatomy part name values that are visually or structurally nested within this part.
-This field is for documentation and tooling assistance; it does not carry enforcement semantics.
+A list of child anatomy part name values that are visually or structurally nested within this part.

-RECOMMENDED: When a part logically encloses other declared anatomy parts, authors SHOULD use contains to make the nesting explicit.
+RECOMMENDED: When a part logically encloses other declared anatomy parts, authors SHOULD use contains to make the nesting explicit, rather than declaring the children only as flat, unrelated parts.

 Each string in contains MUST match the pattern ^[a-z][a-z0-9-]*$.
-References to anatomy part names not declared on the same component are permitted (they may refer to sub-component anatomy in layered designs) but validators MAY surface a warning for unresolved references.
+References to anatomy part names not declared on the same component are permitted (they may refer to sub-component anatomy in layered designs), but a reference that cannot be resolved against the same component's declared parts triggers an advisory warning (rule SPEC-048, anatomy-contains-resolves) — it is not an error.

 lifecycle